 Texas Statute of Limitations on Wrongful Death Claims

 In Texas, you have two years after a person’s death to file a wrongful death claim.
 This time period is known as the statute of limitations, and failing to bring a claim within that period will likely result in outright dismissal.
 There are some exceptions, however, but they only apply under very limited circumstances.

 It is extremely important to consult with a Houston wrongful death attorney as soon as possible following the death of a loved one.
 Waiting until near the end of the statute of limitations is disadvantageous for myriad reasons.
 For starters, wrongful death claims can be exceedingly complex and are often contested.
 As such, you want to give your lawyer ample time to prepare your case and perform a thorough investigation.

-If you have lost a loved one due to the negligence of another, the skilled legal team at DeHoyos Law can help.
+If you have lost a loved one due to the negligence of another, the skilled legal team at DeHoyos Law Firm, PLLC can help.
 Our compassionate, knowledgeable attorneys have extensive experience with wrongful death lawsuits, and we understand the emotional complexities and unique challenges inherent to these claims.
 You have been through enough, let us handle the rest.
-Contact DeHoyos Law today at 832-745-4878 for a free and confidential consultation about your case.
+Contact DeHoyos Law Firm, PLLC today at (832) 745-4878 for a free and confidential consultation about your case.